montblanc18/persephonep/README.md

  however, there are two reasons.

 1. Understanding the way to get data from web page and to draw it on our PC.
-1. Some workers, including me, are forced to use the IE at work.
+1. Some workers are forced to use the IE at work.
 BUT, we wanna use other than IE!!

+### History of Development

+1. I got a job with a japanese company.
+1. This company prohibited my using browsers except IE.
+1. I decided to develop my browser.
+1. That company forced me to submit applications before installing software or libraries which I want.
+1. PyQt5 based on only sip module and sip run with PurePython.
+1. I decided to use PyQt5.

 ## Notice